ultravioletrs/cocos-docs/docs/agent.md

 ### States
 - `idle`: Initial state, waiting for the computation to start.
-- `receivingManifests`: Receives the initial computation manifest.
+- `receivingManifest`: Receives the initial computation manifest.
-- `receivingAlgorithms`: Receives algorithm data for the computation.
+- `receivingAlgorithm`: Receives the algorithm for the computation.
 - `receivingData`: Receives dataset data for the computation.
 - `running`: Executes the computation using received algorithms and data.
 - `resultsReady`: Computation has finished, results are available.